ds4se/chapters/andymeneely/security_gotchas.md

 Security is not alone in being negatively-defined, however.
 Other negatively-defined non-functional requirements include safety and resilience as they are properties that the system must demonstrate in extreme circumstances.

 Furthermore, security is an **emergent** property of software.
-An emergent property is one that builds upon many properties of the system and can be brought down by a single flaw.
+An emergent property is one that builds upon many cooperating factors and can be brought down by a single flaw.
 Consider pitching a tent in the rain.
 The "staying dry" property is not a single feature of the tent, it's a combination of many different factors: the tent must be leak-free, deployed properly, the flap closed, and not be placed in a lake.
 Security must be achieved through a wide variety of means and can be compromised by one problem.

 For all negatively-defined properties, developers cannot simply execute a checklist to maintain those properties.
 Improving security does not mean “do A, B, and C”, instead it means “nowhere should X, Y, Z or anything like them be allowed”.